A GUIDE TO CAMPING WITH CATS

 Maverick can’t get enough of the outdoors.
 If we’re at a trailhead and we’re taking too long to pack up, he’ll attempt to ditch us and hike with other groups.
 I wish I was joking.

 Sure, camping with cats might not be the norm.
-But let’s face it, adventure cats are the perfect pets for those who want trail animals but the freedom to leave for a week with the cats caring less because they’ve learned to break into your food cupboards.
+But let’s face it, adventure cats are the perfect pets for those who want trail animals but the freedom to leave for a week with no emotional trauma because they’ve learned to break into your food cupboards.

 Shalee Wanders is a female travel blog that focuses on encouraging young adults to explore the world and challenge themselves outside comfort zones.
 Born and raised in Michigan, she shares her tips of the Midwest, the United States, and beyond.
 You can follow her travels on Instagram at @shaleewanders.